umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/Collections.md

 # IPublishedContent Collections

 All collections of `IPublishedContent` are `IEnumerable<IPublishedContent>`.
-This means that all c# Linq statements can be used to filter and query the collections.
+This means that all c# LINQ statements can be used to filter and query the collections.

 ## Collections